thedynamiclinker/sudocode/bin/babel.md

 0: In what way?

 1: Well then everyone can speak in their own favorite dialect.
+The more the merrier.

 0: Any downsides?